wilsonge/kubernetes-ingress/docs/content/configuration/ingress-resources/advanced-configuration-with-snippets.md

 ---
-title: Advanced Configuration With Snippets
+title: Advanced Configuration with Snippets

 description:
 weight: 100
 doctypes: [""]
 toc: true
 ---

 Snippets allow you to insert raw NGINX config into different contexts of the NGINX configurations that the Ingress Controller generates.
 These should be used as a last-resort solution in cases where annotations and ConfigMap entries cannot help.
 Snippets are intended for advanced NGINX users who need more control over the generated NGINX configuration.